robocup-junior/erebus-document/content/en/docs/Installation/Windows/_index.md

 ### The initial processing is not finished forever
 1. First of all, please check the console window.
 If you see any errors, you will need to try to resolve them.
 2. If you don't see any errors, the automatic installation of the required libraries may not be working properly; start Powershell and run the following command.
-  `python3 -m pip install numpy termcolor`
+  `python3 -m pip install numpy termcolor requests`

 ### If your Webots screen comes up blank/black
 Copy and the download, unzip to a separate folder before opening the world.
 It should then work.